karlotness/PwGen/README.md

 computes the entropy in the generated passwords and allows generating passwords with a minimum amount of entropy or with a given number of words.
 By default, passwords have some common character substitutions applied, but this can be disabled.
+Usage help is available with with `pwgen --help`.

 The included word list is derived from the "cracklib-small" file included with [cracklib](https://github.com/cracklib/cracklib).